jannis-baum/si-vim.zsh/README.md

   `$SI_VIM_NO_CTRL_D` before sourcing this plugin).
 - disable/enable automatically keeping Vim open with `siv-[en|dis]able` or by setting/unsetting the environment variable `$SI_VIM_DISABLED`
+- `siv` also supports running startup commands from arguments with the `+` prefix like Vim and will create all directories that don't exist for the given file path

 ### Keybindings